Shelly Short

 Shelly Anne Short (née Hager; born April 3, 1962) is an American politician from Washington.
 Short is a Republican member of the Washington Senate, representing the 7th Legislative District.
 Short replaced Brian Dansel, who resigned to accept a position in the Trump Administration.

+Early life and education

+Short attended Spokane Falls Community College before transferring to Eastern Washington University.
+Prior to entering politics, she worked in the legal field as both a legal secretary and a paralegal.
+In 1995, she began working in public service when she established the Northeastern Washington district office for U.S. Representative George Nethercutt.